Cselwood/cpp-opengl-training-app/README.md

 A C++, OpenGL and GLSL test program used for to develop my programming skills in both language and framework.

 ## Objective
-The User controls a camera flying around in 3d space using KB+M to view different lighting techniques, shadows and surfaces, and moving models.
+The User controls a camera flying around in 3d space using KB+M to view different lighting techniques, shadows, and moving models.
 There is no objective or gamified element and is instead a showcase of my programming and development in this difficult framework.
-Reading the files will provide insight into how I developer the shaders in GLSL and the techniques used to create shadows and objects.
+Reading the files will provide insight into how I developed the shaders in GLSL and the techniques used to create shadows and objects.

 ## Note
 This program will not run without the following requirements (please check main.cpp for #includes).